-But, for our money, the best way to experience the taste of autumn in Park City is to visit the weekly farmers market, held each Wednesday, 12 p.m.–6 p.m., off Highway 224 near Canyons Village, with your family.
-Local merchants, farmers, and more offer their wares in the cooling afternoon well into October, which is a perfect time to grab some corn, squash, or other seasonal goodies to make into a delicious family dinner.
+But, for our money, the best way to experience the taste of autumn in Park City is to visit the weekly farmers market with your family.
+The weekly event is held each Wednesday, 12 p.m.–5 p.m. in the Silver King Hotel parking lot.
+Local merchants, farmers, and more offer their wares in the cool afternoon well into October.
+It’s a perfect time to grab some corn, squash, or other seasonal goodies for a delicious family dinner.
 Enjoy the fruits (and veggies) of the fall harvest around your own dining table, or the one located in your vacation rental, for some wholesome family food and fun.

 A sampling of scarecrows on display.

 For a bit of bucolic charm, the annual Scarecrow Festival at McPolin Farm is hard to beat.
-On September 23, McPolin farm hosts a fall get-together with pumpkins, refreshments, and the construction and decoration of dozens of scarecrows.
+On September 28, McPolin farm hosts a fall get-together.
+Pumpkins, refreshments, and the construction and decoration of dozens of scarecrows are annual inclusions.
 Each lovingly-crafted rustic mannequin is then carefully affixed to the fence adjoining the trail near Highway 224.

-The scarecrows remain on display for a month before being retired, proudly visible from the road between the White Barn and the Park Meadows intersection.
+The scarecrows remain on display for a month before being retired.
+Each is proudly visible from the road between the White Barn and the Park Meadows intersection.
 If you can’t take part in the construction of the scarecrows, you can definitely enjoy the fruits of the festival during the following few weeks.